 In January 2004, we filed a shelf registration statement with the Securities and Exchange Commission relating to 4,000,000 shares of our common stock that we may issue from time to time.
 We have no immediate plans to offer or sell any shares under this shelf registration.
-We presently intend to use the net proceeds from any sale of the registered shares for general corporate purposes, working capital and potential strategic acquisitions.
+We presently intend to use the net proceeds from any sale of the registered shares for general corporate purposes and working capital.
 We would announce the terms of any issuance in a filing with the Securities and Exchange Commission at the time we offer or sell the shares.

 In July 2004, we acquired certain identifiable assets of FaceTime Communications, Inc. The transaction transferred certain existing customer contracts of FaceTime to us.
 The purchase price was based in part on future revenue generated by us from the former FaceTime client base.
 The total acquisition costs were approximately \$394,000.
-The total acquisition cost is being amortized ratably over a period of 24 months, representing our current estimate of the term of the acquired client relationships.
-The net acquisition costs of \$52,000 and \$105,000 are included in "Assets - Intangibles, net" on our March 31, 2006 and December 31, 2005 balance sheets, respectively.
+The total acquisition cost was amortized ratably over a period of 24 months, representing our estimate of the term of the acquired client relationships.
+The net acquisition costs of \$0 and \$105,000 are included in "Assets - Intangibles, net" on our June 30, 2006 and December 31, 2005 balance sheets, respectively.